Skip to Content

 Some young people will be more open to talking about their dating life than others.
 Meet your child where they are, and remind them that you’re interested because you care about them.

-Talking with your children about dating and romantic relationships
+Talking with your child about dating and romantic relationships

 Prepare for the conversations